charliepark/nowsoonlater/readme.md

 ## Help

 Shoot me a tweet at twitter.com/charliepark if you have questions.
-If you want to fork this and build it out futher, please feel free to fork and then throw me a pull request.
+If you want to build it out further, please feel free to fork and then throw me a pull request.